 What happens after a breast ultrasound?

-You do not need any special care after a breast ultrasound.
+You don't need any special care after a breast ultrasound.
 Your healthcare provider

 may give you other instructions, depending on your situation.